jgoos/home-lab-as-code/packer/README.md

 ### Download iso files

-Check the `rhel<version>.pkr.hcl` packer files for what iso files are needed.
+Check `rhel.pkr.hcl` for what ISO files are needed.
-Download and put these in the iso-files directory.
+Download and put these in the `iso-files` directory.

 ## Build packer images